Sy-rex/FirstMVCProject/README.md

 Commit №4 Training to use Annotation @RequestParam in controller and view

 Commit №5 Training to use data transfer from the controller to the view with use Model and Thymeleaf

+Commit №6 Training to use DAO, implemented R From CRUD while without real DB